Welcome, Guest

 Please let Kocho's experience represent the reason to call the builder first.

-Pat, your original reply summed-it up more succinctly but you know real men don't ask directions ...
+Pat, your original reply summed-it up more succinctly :woohoo: but you know real men don't ask directions ...

-Last Edit: 3 months ago by Kocho.
+Last edit: 12 years 10 months ago by Kocho.

 And that would be wonderful if in general the manufacturers made themselves available to questions like this.